MykhailoKondrat/netrivals/README.md

 ### Background

-Since initial requirements did not provide any boundaries to what should be the formula , the UI solution should rely on some heuristics and general thoughts:
+As initial requirements did not provide any boundaries or determination to the formula that should be applied to the price, the UI solution should rely on some heuristics and general thoughts:
 1. As formula could be applied only to value that represents a price of product:
-    1. The result should be always > 0 and les then 100000000
+    1. The result should be always > 0 and less then 100000000
     2. Result should be rounded to 1/1000 like

     `123.123131 => 123.123`